 Suggested Work Schedule

-- Wednesday through Friday: Use background knowledge from readings and problem set to generate responses to the discussion prompts.
+- Monday and Tuesday: Use background knowledge from readings and problem set to generate responses to the discussion prompts.
 Share those responses and questions that still exist with teammates in Flipgrid.
 Watch problem set review video and correct misunderstandings

-- Monday and Tuesday: Watch discussion prompt review video, and correct misunderstandings
+- Friday: Watch discussion prompt review video, and correct misunderstandings

 - Every day: Use Content Question forum located in Unit Module.
 Consider responses to the Pre-Exam reflection